Kedejra/NEWS_SITE/README.md

 # NEWS_SITE
-This is a pet project to explore CSS and HTML
+This is a pet project to explore CSS and HTML.
+Here is a link to view it: https://elated-stonebraker-b98b5f.netlify.app/